IncludeIOstream/Encryptor/README.md

    string text = "A simple text";

-   SecureString myEncryptor = new SecureString();//Initializing the main class
+   SecureString myEncryptor = new SecureString();//creating instance to main class

-   string encryptedText = myEncryptor.Encrypt(text, Encoding.ASCII, "123456789", "AnY PaSSwOrd Will WoRk");
+   string encryptedText = myEncryptor.Encrypt(text, Encoding.ASCII, "123456789", "AnY PaSSwOrd Will WoRk");<br/>

    //Any encoding will work actually, but MUST be the same encoding to use while decypting.<br/>
    //Password 1 MUST BE 9 character in length. <br/>